functionguyy/technical_art/C_tutorials/c_variables.md

 # A COMPLETE INTRODUCTION TO VARIABLES IN C
-A C program, whatever its size, consists of functions and variables.
+All C programs, whatever their size, consists of functions and variables.
 A function contains statements that specify the computing operations to be done, and variables store values used during the computation.

 In this article, you will learn the meaning of a variable in C, how to declare a variable and how to assign values to variables.
 You will learn about the different types of variables and the kind of values they can store and, how to print the values stored in different types of variables using `printf`.
 You will also learn about the `ASCII` character set and the different scopes of variables in C. After reading this article you will have a good understanding of variables in C and all it nuances.

 ## What is a variable in C?